dotdc/dotdc.github.io/content/resume.md

 > **[3D Systems](https://www.3dsystems.com) -- Senior Site Reliability Engineer** *(March 2023 - Today)*
 >
-> I’m currently working at 3D Systems; in the software software division solving today’s manufacturing challenges by combining state-of-the-art AI, cloud, simulation, and the best in CAD/CAM technology for additive production, and 3D scanning.
+> I’m currently working at 3D Systems; in the software division solving today’s manufacturing challenges by combining state-of-the-art AI, cloud, simulation, and the best in CAD/CAM technology for additive production, and 3D scanning.
 >
 > ---
 >